Async — the promise vs. the reality

 It’s clear that async is the future.
 But most of us could benefit from it right now.
 So, what can we do, as individuals, to make sure that what’s promised in job interviews is actually delivered in reality?

 For one, setting boundaries should be a priority.
 If your company touts async work, delete Slack, Teams, or any other work related tool, from your phone to ensure that your time is truly your own.
 Or, if that’s not practical, change your settings so that you don’t get notifications from those apps outside of your preferred working hours.

 Another simple trick is to set your working hours on your Google calendar to avoid meetings being scheduled outside of your work day.
 And, if you feel comfortable, communicate these boundaries directly to your boss to make sure that you’re both on the same page.

 But ultimately, the onus should be on bosses to ensure that async work is able to happen without any barriers — whether they be technological or cultural.

 Want to find out how Qatalog can facilitate an asynchronous workplace culture?
-Book a call with our Customer team here, or start your free trial today.
+Book a call with our Customer team here.